 Gather mid-semester feedback from your students.
 Administering a mid-semester evaluation is a great way to see how your class is going from a student perspective.
 There are several options for gathering this information.

-Encourage your students to complete the online SRTE.
+Encourage your students to complete the online SEEQ (Student Educational Experience Questionnaire).

 Research has shown that the biggest influence on whether a student completes an end-of-class survey is the instructor!
 So a note from you encouraging your students to complete the survey and assuring them that the information will be kept confidential and used to improve the class is essential for a high response rate.
-See Student Rating of Teaching Effectiveness for more information.
+For more information, see Talking to Students about the SEEQ.

 Example 1: